seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/README.md

 To help the user to implement the logic of the resulted SeRoNet component, we made available several examples for different types of ROS Ports:

-- Ros Publisher to be "subscribed" by a SeRoNet component: [ROSPublisher_examples](ROS-MixedPort-Examples/ROSPublisher_examples)
+- Ros Publisher to be subscribed by a SeRoNet component: [ROSPublisher_examples](ROS-MixedPort-Examples/ROSPublisher_examples)
 - Ros Subscriber to be published by a SeRoNet component: [ROSSubscriber_examples](ROS-MixedPort-Examples/ROSSubscriber_examples)
 - Ros Service server to be called by  a SeRoNet component: [ROSServiceCall_examples](ROS-MixedPort-Examples/ROSServiceCall_examples)
 - Ros Service client to  called  a SeRoNet component: [ROSClientCall_examples](ROS-MixedPort-Examples/ROSClientCall_examples)